Monday, January 10, 2011

 Meanwhile, I was still tweaking the locusts' bodies--especially the legs, bellies, and wings.

-Pretty soon, I thought I was set--the queen had a new face, and I'd painted the background a nice shade of yellow.
+Pretty soon, I thought I was set--the queen had a new face, and I'd painted the background a soft shade of yellow.

 I was finished!

-But when I took it out of my studio and set it up so I could look at it for a day, I saw that it was too crowded, and worse, the king locust looked very familiar, disturbingly so.
+But when I took it out of my studio and set it up so I could look at it for a day, I grew dissatisfied--again.

 What to do?

-Well, first, I had to paint a whole newline-up of male heads.
-And iIf I didn't want them to look like Osama, I would need a more conscious reference.
-Classical, I thought.
-Jupiter!
-I painted a series of Zeuses and threw in a couple of Dionyses for good measure, then chopt them up and masked and re-masked until I had one
+I painted a series of Zeuses and threw in a couple of Dionyses for good measure, then cut them up and masked and re-masked until I had one

 But pretty soon